1. OUR SERVICES

 - Schedule of Condition and photographs.
 Any disputes will be charged.

-Fee: 15 % commission + advertising + VAT.
+Fee: There is an initial £300.00 plus advertising plus VAT, set up charge then a monthly 15 % plus VAT commission charge thereafter.
 This is subject to a twelve month term.

-Includes the Letting Service and the following services:
+Includes the Letting Service, as above plus the following services:

-- Handling the tenancy deposit and dealing with the Deposit Protection Scheme [DPS]/Tenancy Deposit Scheme [TDS].
+- Handling the tenancy deposit and dealing with the Deposit Protection Scheme/Tenancy Deposit Scheme.

 - Collection of rents.